 - Planning Checklist

 15 Fun THings to Do in COlumbia SC That You Can’t Miss

 1. Columbia SC Zoo – Zipline and Feed Giraffes at Riverbanks Zoo and Botanical Garden

 500 Wildlife Pkwy + 1300 Botanical Pkwy, map

 We went to the Riverbanks Zoo and Garden for the zip line but stuck around for the animals.
 The 170-acre zoo has won awards for excellence as an attraction and its conservation efforts, but what makes this place unique is that it offers so many different activities and fun things to do with kids in Columbia SC.
 You can feed giraffes, stroll through the botanical garden, and a zip line that goes over the Saluda River.

-Pro Tip: In effort to continue its conservation efforts, they have gotten rid of straws.
+Local Tip: In an effort to continue its conservation efforts, they have gotten rid of straws.
 If you really need one for your beverages, pick up your own stainless steel straws.
-We were drinking icees with a spoon.
+We were drinking Icees with a spoon.

 2. Columbia Museum of Art